vincentwong2188/Blind-Auction/README.md

 The web application has 4 different sections:

-* The Auction House
+### The Auction House

+The Auction House is the entry point for users to enter to check if a domain name has already been taken up.
+There are three cases:

+* A domain has already been taken, and has not expired yet.
+Users will not be able to bid for this domain name, until its current ownership expires.
+* A domain's ownership has already expired or is not currently owned by anyone, and has no existing on-going auctions.
+Here, the user can choose to start a new auction, which will call the startAuction() function in the DNS Smart Contract, elaborated in the contracts section below.
+* A domain is not currently owned by anyone, but already has an ongoing auction pegged to it.
+Here, the ongoing auction will come in the form of 3 stages:
+- Bidding Phase
+- Reveal Phase
+- End Phase

-* Look-Up the Owner of a Domain
+### Look-Up the Owner of a Domain
-* Look-Up the Domain(s) of an Owner
+### Look-Up the Domain(s) of an Owner
-* Send ETH to a Domain
+### Send ETH to a Domain
-* List of Registered Domains
+### List of Registered Domains

 <a name="Testing"></a>
 ## Testing of Contracts